 - (a) Qualification certificates, Dean's Medals and Senate Medals are only awarded at a graduation ceremony or subsequently posted to the student. - (b) A student is only allowed to participate in the next graduation ceremony provided that all results have been received in accordance with the due dates determined by Senate. - (c) The Registrar reserves the right not to present a qualifications certificate to a student unless - all monies owed to the UFS have been paid, all the results of modules passed at other institutions of higher education have been submitted, all books still owed to the library have been returned; - (ii) all other requirements have been met, and - (iii) the student is in good standing with the UFS.
 Students with pending disciplinary matters are not in good standing with the UFS and will therefore not receive their degree, diploma or other certificates, notwithstanding having met all the academic requirements therefor, pending the outcome of the disciplinary matters. - (d) A student will only receive a Certificate of Good Conduct from the UFS, if the student is in good standing with the UFS.
 Students with pending or finalised disciplinary matters, where students were found guilty of misconduct in accordance with the UFS rules, policies and procedures, are not in good standing with the UFS and therefore do not qualify to receive a Certificate of Good Conduct from the UFS.
-Students with outstanding monies in excess of the maximum amount prescribed by Council, are also not in good standing with the UFS and therefore do not qualify to receive a Certificate of Good Conduct from the UFS. - (e) Council, in consultation with Senate and after compliance with the prescripts of the Higher Education Act (Act 101 of 1997), as amended, may withdraw and revoke any qualification (degree, diploma or certificate) that was awarded, if it is found to have been awarded: - on the basis of a material error on the part of the UFS (must take place within a maximum of two (2) years of conferment of such qualification); or - (ii) as a result of a fraudulent or dishonest act in connection with the obtaining of such. - (f) When a qualification is awarded in absentia, the student must make prior arrangements as regards the posting of the certificate and pay the necessary postage.
+Students with outstanding monies in excess of the maximum amount prescribed by Council, are also not in good standing with the UFS and therefore do not qualify to receive a Certificate of Good Conduct from the UFS. - (e) Council, in consultation with Senate and after compliance with the prescripts of the Higher Education Act (Act 101 of 1997), as amended, may withdraw and revoke any qualification (degree, diploma or certificate) that was awarded, if it is found to have been awarded: - (i) on the basis of a material error on the part of the UFS (must take place within a maximum of two (2) years of conferment of such qualification); or - (ii) as a result of a fraudulent or dishonest act in connection with the obtaining of such. - (f) When a qualification is awarded in absentia, the student must make prior arrangements as regards the posting of the certificate and pay the necessary postage. - (g) Should a candidate be absent from whole or a part of the final assessment for a qualification due to any serious permanent disabling circumstances, occurring within such assessment period, the ECS may award the qualification, after receiving proof of such disabling circumstances and sufficient evidence of the candidate's attainments.